MiguelMJ/AudioSearchEngine/README.md

 Search for words inside audio files or Telegram voicemails.
 Powered by Deepgram.
 Requires API keys from Deepgram and optionally Telegram.
 Submission for Deepgram+DEV hackathon, 2022.

+You might want to read the [submission post](https://dev.to/miguelmj/hackathon-submission-an-audio-search-engine-powered-by-deepgram-3cf).

 ## Get the API keys
 - Deepgram (required): Create an account in deepgram.com and get an API key.
 - Telegram (optional): Create an account in Telegram and follow the steps here: [Obtaining api_id](https://core.telegram.org/api/obtaining_api_id)